 If you’re looking to make money with YouTube, don’t rely on advertising as your sole monetization strategy.
 Making money with a small channel is possible but it does require that you explore multiple earning opportunities.

-Take the time to create targeted content that speaks to your audience, and focus on building your brand.
+Take the time to create quality, targeted content that speaks to your audience, and focus on building your brand.